Personal Injury Claim – Negotiation & Settlement Process

 - 5A) When an offer is accepted, and a case is settled a full accounting is provided to you, showing where every penny goes.
 If there are bills or liens that need to be addressed, it is handled by our office, so you don’t have to worry.
 We are often able to negotiate these bills in order to further maximize the amount which goes to you.
 Only when we successfully recover compensation for you will we be entitled to an attorney fee.
 It is a percentage of the recovery which means you are never out of pocket a dime when you hire us for your injury claim.

-- 5B) If case cannot be settled, a lawsuit is filed, and the case is further prepared for trial.
+- 5B) If the case cannot be settled, a lawsuit is filed, and the case is further prepared for trial.
 Please find more information regarding the trial process here.

 Statute of Limitations

 Another item to be aware of is the applicable statute of limitations on your case.
 A statute of limitations is a set period in which you must take legal action in order to pursue monetary damages.
 If you wait too long to get your court action filed in time you will be barred from taking any legal action and will lose all opportunity for compensation.
-Different states and different situations have differing statues of limitations.
+Different states and different situations have different statutes of limitations.
 In Iowa and Illinois, the general statute of limitations to file personal injury cases is two years following the accident.
 However, there are several exceptions to those general rules.
-Additionally, in some situations there are notice requirements that must be met much sooner than two years.
+Additionally, in some situations, there are notice requirements that must be met much sooner than two years.
 Contact VanDerGinst Law as soon as you are able after the accident and after you’ve received prompt medical care, to make certain you get your claim filed in time.